Elizabeth A. Sackler Center for Feminist Art: Feminist Art Base

-An original initiative from the Center for Feminist Art is its “Feminist Art Base, conceptualized by the Center's founding curator, Maura Reilly.”
+An original initiative from the Center for Feminist Art is its "Feminist Art Base, conceptualized by the Center's founding curator, Maura Reilly."
 This database is a self-generated selection of past and present artists, whose work reflect feminist ideas, investments, and concerns, such as Karen Heagle, Julia Kunin and Clarity Haynes.
 The database is actively added to with artists from the around the world, who continue to build their profiles.
-Each profile includes short biographies, CVs, and exemplary works as well as a “Feminist Art Statement.”
-This personal and living database wishes to be a comprehensive resource for achieving the center's mission: “to present feminism in an approachable and relevant manner, to educate new generations about the meaning of feminist art, and to raise awareness of feminism's cultural contributions.”
+Each profile includes short biographies, CVs, and exemplary works as well as a "Feminist Art Statement".

 First Awards

-In March 2012 The Elizabeth A. Sackler Center for Feminist Art celebrated its fifth anniversary by honoring fifteen contemporary women with the Sackler Center First Awards.
-The awards, conceived by Elizabeth Sackler, are given each year to women who have broken a gender barrier to make a remarkable achievement and contribution in her respective field.
+In March 2012, the Center celebrated its fifth anniversary by honoring fifteen contemporary women with the Sackler Center First Awards.
+The awards, conceived by Sackler, are given each year to women who have broken a gender barrier to make a remarkable achievement and contribution in her respective field.
 The honorees are: